Illustration of 3 friends walking with arms linked. One is wearing a lymphoedema sleeve.

 Who gets lymphoedema?

-If the lymphatic system isn’t working properly in people with a cancer diagnosis, lymphoedema can occur at any time – during initial treatment, after treatment is completed or when you’re in remission.
-It may develop when you’re experiencing advanced cancer.
+If the lymphatic system isn’t working properly, lymphoedema can occur at any time.
+For people diagnosed with cancer this can happen during initial treatment, after treatment is completed or when you’re in remission.
+It may develop if you’re experiencing advanced cancer.
 Usually it develops slowly, over many months or even years.

 • surgery that removes lymph nodes